 About Alex Miller

-Alex Miller is a professional writer and astrologer, author of The Black Hole Book, detailing deep space points in astrological interpretation, and the forthcoming Heaven on Earth, a comprehensive study of asteroids, both mythic and personal, due in 2018.
+Alex Miller is a professional writer and astrologer, author of The Black Hole Book, detailing deep space points in astrological interpretation, and the forthcoming Heaven on Earth, a comprehensive study of asteroids, both mythic and personal.
 Alex is a frequent contributor to “The Mountain Astrologer”, “Daykeeper Journal”, and NCGR’s Journals and “Enews Commentary”; his work has also appeared in “Aspects” magazine, “Dell Horoscope”, “Planetwaves”, “Neptune Café” and “Sasstrology.”
-He is a past president of Philadelphia Astrological Society, and currently a board member for the Philadelphia Chapter of NCGR.
+He is a past president of Philadelphia Astrological Society, and former board member for the Philadelphia Chapter of NCGR.

 Alex has always pushed the boundaries of the astrological universe.
 His pioneering work with black holes and other deep space points began in 1991, when his progressed Sun unwittingly fell into one.
 First chronicling their effects in Mark Lerner’s “Welcome To Planet Earth” magazine, and later invited to join Maya del Mar’s DaykeeperJournal.com website, since 1993 Alex has amassed a huge archive of documentation of the effect of deep space points in mundane events and individual lives.
 Much of that data is presented in The Black Hole Book, available from Amazon.com, in both print and eBook formats.